Hearing Aids for Adults

 The rush of the wind is automatically reduced to help you hear more easily outside

-Hearing aids are available from the Norfolk and Norwich University Hospital, Cromer District Hospital and the Thetford Community Healthy Living Centre
+Hearing aids are available from the Norfolk and Norwich University Hospital and Cromer Hospital.

 We are now able to offer a full range of Hearing Aid Assessments, Fittings and Follow ups with two purpose built rooms at the Norfolk Deaf Association's premises on Thorpe Road in Norwich.
 The new clinic is only a few minutes walk away from the railway station and appointments are available from Monday to Friday.
 The Norfolk Deaf Association can be found at: